tadejkrivec/GPflow-NARX/README.md

 # GPflow extension for autoregressive GPs

 ## Project structure
-Source code for for the algorithms can be found in `gpnarx`.
+Source code for the algorithms can be found in `gpnarx`.
 End-to-end example for modeling a dynamical system can be found in `notebooks`.

 ## Environment
 Conda environment can be set up the following way